Cheltenham is blessed with lots to see and do, and some great places to eat.

 - No. 131 independent hotel, restaurant and gin bar and now a sushi restaurant

-We strongly recommended that your pre-book for any trip, particularly at weekends as most restaurants are operating with restricted numbers.
+We strongly recommended that your pre-book for any trip, particularly at weekends as most restaurants are operating with restricted staff numbers.